Select Page

 Therapy Practice

-I am a queer, white cisgender woman living with chronic pain and a number of psychiatric diagnoses I both agree with and disagree with, depending on which.
-I have lived through multiple suicide attempts and I have lost many in my life to suicide.
-I currently spend much of my time in therapy processing my own trauma so that I can live my life more healthily and so I can serve my clients and community in the same way.
-It’s important to me to be transparent about my positionality, especially as someone who seeks mental health services—I know what it’s like to be in the chair and sitting across from it.
+I am a queer, white, cisgender single parent living with a number of psychiatric diagnoses I both agree with and disagree with, depending on which.
+It’s important to me to be transparent about my positionality, in terms of my identity and lived experiences, as well as being someone who seeks mental health services, myself—I know what it’s like to be in the therapy chair and sitting across from it.
+To that end, I come to my work as a partner and a support, rather than an expert.

 I am now taking clients with Kintsugi Mental Wellness.
-I offer telehealth appointments for your convenience .
-For more information, feel free to reach out using the contact form.
+I offer telehealth appointments for your convenience.
+For more information, feel free to reach out via email or by using the contact form.

 Publications